rockapot/crash/Story/Hour 08 - David.md

 That spacecraft is missing windows and doors?
 Didn’t you notice?
 We’re luckier than I thought.
 Fine.
 There’s something else we can do.
 Like what?
 Gassy passed the cigarette back and pulled her hood back.
-Our Leviathan roams the heavens no longer.
+Our Leviathan no longer roams the heavens.
 We’re flotsam.
 Jetsam.
 Obsolete in the new world.
 Another party of dragoons marched up the hold’s frozen wake, the glow of their pikes coming slowly into view.
 Their shadows formed as they stepped into the light and snaked behind them over the pits and sinews of ice.
 The orbitals, Carl said.
 They’re still up there, right?
 Last I checked.
+Why?
+What are you thinking?